 Currumbin Wildlife Sanctuary, Gold Coast

-One of the Gold Coast’s longest running and most popular attractions, Currumbin Wildlife Sanctuary’s koala holding experiences are available all day from 8am to 5pm.
-Visitors are able to either purchase a standalone koala holding experience with photos, or bundle them together with park entry for $79 which represents a reduced overall price.
+One of the Gold Coast’s longest running and most popular attractions, Currumbin Wildlife Sanctuary’s koala holding experiences are available all day from 8 am to 5 pm.

 Dreamworld, Gold Coast

 The Gold Coast’s largest theme park has expanded its offerings in recent years to offer more than just rides and is now home to a number of wildlife-oriented attractions including the ability to pose with a koala.
 Dreamworld’s koala experiences are available from 10 am onwards, with prices starting from $24.95.